 Starting at Canyon Village

 Please remember to bring clothing layers!
 It is not uncommon to have 60 degree (F) temperature changes in one day.
-In the winter, that could mean a change from -20 to +40 degrees (F).
-In summer, we could start the morning below freezing, and end the day in short sleeves.
+Even in summer, we could start the morning below freezing, and end the day in short sleeves.
 Be prepared!

 Yellowstone has a dry, high-elevation climate, where it is difficult to stay hydrated at any time of year.
 It is important to drink lots of water in this environment.
 Be sure to have a water bottle with you.
 We provide water for refills in the field.